Reflets-info/maltego-tools/README.md

 You can access to the API key in the following URL : https://www.pappers.fr/mon-compte/api.
 Here, you will also be able to monitor your API consumption.

 Then, open the configuration file located in "investigation-tools/maltego-tools/reflets-transforms/transforms/api_keys.yml".
 You will see a string "PUT_YOUR_API_KEY_HERE".
 You can replace this string with your API KEY.

+**WARNING** : some users have tell us that you need a company email (not gmail) to create a developper access to the Maltego API.

 You are ready to go !